mulle-core/mulle-sprintf/dox/API_SPRINTF.md

 like `%d` or `%s` with your own characters.
 This can be used by an Objective-C Foundation for the `%@` conversion for instance.

-Here is an example that registers a conversion rotine for a BOOL type (based on `int`) to be used as '%b', that outputs "YES" or "NO"
+Here is an example that of a conversion routine for `%b`, to be used as a BOOL type (based on `int`) to output "YES" or "NO":

 ```